 Pokeweed is a flowering plant.
 Pokeweed poisoning occurs when someone eats pieces of this plant.

 This article is for information only.
 DO NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 The highest amounts of poison are found in the roots, leaves, and stems.
 Small amounts are in the fruit.

-Cooked berries and leaves (cooked twice in separate water) can be eaten (although there is no guarantee that they are safe).
+Cooked berries and leaves (cooked twice in separate water) can technically be eaten.
+However, this is not recommended because there is no guarantee that they are safe.
 The roots should never be eaten.

 - Heart block

 Seek immediate medical help.
 DO NOT make a person throw up unless told to do so by poison control or a health care provider.